Defining and Calling Functions #

 Console.WriteLine($"Result: {mathFunction(2, 3)}");

-// Function as parameter
+// Function as a parameter

 public void PrintMathResult(Func<int, int, int> mathFunc, int a, int b) {